 - Medicines in transit

-The estimated study time to complete this course is 15 learning hours and requires learners to complete inter-text workbook activities which they can discuss and mark with their supervisor.
+The estimated study time to complete this course is 15 learning hours and requires learners to complete inter-text workbook activities which they can discuss with their supervisor.